nginx/unit-docs/source/configuration.rst

    This logic can be described with set operations.
 Suppose set *U* comprises all possible values of a property; set *P* comprises strings that match any patterns without negation; set *N* comprises strings that match any negation-based patterns.
-In this scheme, the matching set will be:
+In this scheme, the matching set is:

    | *U* ∩ *P* \\ *N* if *P* ≠ ∅
    | *U* \\ *N* if *P* = ∅

-Here, the URI of the request must fit :samp:`pattern3`, but should not match :samp:`pattern1` or :samp:`pattern2`.
+Here, the URI of the request must fit :samp:`pattern3`, but must not match :samp:`pattern1` or :samp:`pattern2`.

 .. code-block:: json